DanWarner00/dans_portfolio/README.md

 Hello!
 I'm Daniel Warner, a recent graduate from The University of Oregon.
 I am skilled in using SQL, Excel, Tableau, Python, and RStudio to complete data analytics tasks and create data visualizations.
 I am passionate about continuing to further my education and knowledge in the Data Science field.

-Looking forward to connecting with you!
+Looking forward to connecting with you!!!

 # Dans_Portfolio